apache/couchdb-documentation/src/replication/replicator.rst

  * ``Completed``: This is a terminal, successful state for non-continuous replications.
-Once in this state the replication is "forgotten" by the scheduler and it doesn't consume any more CPU or memory resorces.
+Once in this state the replication is "forgotten" by the scheduler and it doesn't consume any more CPU or memory resources.
 Continuous replication jobs will never reach this state.

 .. _Normal vs Continuous Replications: